Guides

 shpat_). - Your store domain is:

-yourstorename.myshopify.com - Paste both into your TamaleBot dashboard → Settings → Integrations → Shopify fields.
-You can also enter them during deployment on the deploy page.
+yourstorename.myshopify.com - Paste both into your TamaleBot dashboard → Settings → Integrations → Shopify fields..

 Stripe ~2 minutes